myue2020/swarming-synching/README.md

 Your web page should include screenshots of your software that demonstrate how it functions.
 You should include a link to your source code.

+### Background
+The swarm behavior is the collective motion of a large number of self-propelled entities.
+Many swarming systems in Nature show the remarkable ability to spontaneously fall into synchrony, giving rise to many bio-inspired models.
+Many researchers have studied the close relation between swarming and synchronization, which interestingly represent two effects that stand as "spatiotemporal opposites".
+N-body problem and is traditionally compute intensive

 <table>
 <tr>
 <td><img src="Images/refs/bees.jpg"/></td>